BPJWES/KiCAD_Partslist_editor/README.md

 * Load the root sheet of your project
 * export the CSV file
 * edit this CSV in your favourite spreadsheet editor (e.g. LibreOffice Calc)
-* backimport this CSV into PLE and save your changes then to your schematic file.
+* backimport this CSV into KiCad PLE and save your changes then to your schematic file.

 ![Screenshot](screenshot.png)

-## Installing KiCad Partslist-editor:
+## Installation

 Running KiCad Partslist-editor using windows, requires Python 3 and the TKinter.